-> You want a more lightweight, efficient solution
+You want a more lightweight, efficient knowledge sharing solution

-> Chances are that your team would love to use work tools that are as simple as the ones they use at home, like Facebook, Gmail, and Dropbox.
+Chances are that your team would love to use work tools that are as simple as the ones they use at home, like Facebook, Gmail, and Dropbox.
 Easy-to-use tools are better for your company and teams.
 When tools are intuitive, people are more likely to use them and will likely have fewer questions about how to use them.
 If Confluence’s analytics dashboard shows that your team isn’t engaging on your wiki like they used to, it might be time to switch to something that’s more user-friendly.

 It’s a reality that none of us have unlimited software budgets.
 Finding free software matters to your bottom line and makes you look good to the rest of yoru team.
 Not to mention, testing a knowledge management tool before committing thousands of dollars per year to buy it is the smart move.